The Historic Cape May Lighthouse: A Guide to History, Attractions, and Nearby Dining

 Explore Cape May Point State Park

 The lighthouse is located within Cape May Point State Park, a 235-acre park that offers a variety of outdoor activities.
 The park is a haven for bird watchers, especially during the spring and fall migrations.
-Nature trails wind through freshwater wetlands, coastal dunes, and ponds, offering opportunities to observe wildlife such as ospreys, ducks, and other migratory birds.
+Nature trails wind through freshwater wetlands, coastal dunes, and ponds, offering opportunities to observe wildlife, including ospreys, ducks, and other migratory birds.
 The park also has interpretive exhibits to educate visitors about the area’s natural history and ecosystems.

 Visit Sunset Beach